Everything you should consider when buying a children's bike and what makes woom bikes so special

 Child-friendly hand-operated brakes that can be worked easily by little hands and with little effort are the ideal solution.
 For the best results, you should encourage your child to get used to hand-operated brakes while on a balance bike.
 This will save them having to learn even more skills when they are ready to switch to a pedal bike, leaving them free to concentrate on mastering the pedals.

-With all of this in mind, even our smallest balance bike (woom 1) comes with a V-brake that is easy to operate with a child-friendly brake lever.
-We also realise that it can be difficult for younger children to distinguish between left and right, which is why the brake lever for the rear brake on our smaller bikes (woom 1+, 2 and 3) comes in an eye-catching shade of green to stop children from mixing up their brakes and in turn prevent crashes.
+With all of this in mind, even our smallest balance bike (woom ORIGINAL 1) comes with a V-brake that is easy to operate with a child-friendly brake lever.
+We also realise that it can be difficult for younger children to distinguish between left and right, which is why the brake lever for the rear brake on our smaller bikes (woom ORIGINAL 1 PLUS, ORIGINAL 2 and ORIGINAL 3) comes in an eye-catching shade of green to stop children from mixing up their brakes and in turn prevent crashes.

 A child's bike not only has to withstand a lot of use, but also be sufficiently durable to be passed onto younger siblings.
 With that in mind, you need to keep your eyes peeled for outstanding workmanship and premium components when you're buying a bike.